 Stereotactic Body Radiation Therapy (SBRT) For Liver Cancer

 EBRT delivers radiation therapy via a machine that produces and delivers x-rays from outside the body to the cancer.
 It is a painless, non-invasive treatment that is highly effective for many cancers.
 EBRT was not regularly used to treat liver cancer until recent years.
-It was technically impossible to deliver a high dose of radiation to kill liver cancer without damaging the healthy part of the liver.
+It was technically difficult to deliver a high dose of radiation to kill liver cancer without extensively damaging healthy parts of the liver.
 Treating liver cancer with EBRT is particularly difficult because the liver moves with every breath.

 Recent revolutionary improvements in technology allow visualisation and control of the liver movement while a patient is receiving therapy.
 Modern technology also allows for the delivery of highly precise, focused radiation to the cancer target while minimising the damage done to healthy tissues.